AJJLagerweij/FEM/Homework-1/Deliverable.rst

    : Approximating :math:`f(x)` with a polynomials of order :math:`N-1` using :math:`N` sample points.

 One can also choose to use more sample points to evaluate the minimization problem, lets consider that we use :math:`M` sample points.
-It is not generaly possible to find a :math:`N-1` order polynomial to fit exactly through more then :math:`N` points.
+It is not generally possible to find a :math:`N-1` order polynomial to fit exactly through more then :math:`N` points.
 But we can find the best polynomial, to be specific one that minimizes:

 .. math::